leske42/Foundations/UB/README.md

 C language was invented in the 1970s by one guy named Dennis Ritchie.
 As it became very popular there was the need to standardize it - the first such standard was the ANSI C standard in 1989.
 Today this is the job of the International Organization for Standardization (ISO) who come up with a new C standard every couple of years.

 In my presentation I have provided some excerpts to show how the C standard looks like on the inside.
-You can also find some versions on the internet (LINK) if you are interested, but it's a very dry document to read.
+You can also find some versions [on the internet](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) if you are interested, but it's a very dry document to read.

 The thing is, one doesn't need to read the C Standard to be decent at writing C language.
 YouTube tutorials or other learning specific material is probably better suited for this case.